Old Stocks Inn, Stow-on-the-Wold, Cotswolds: hotel review 1

 Old Stocks Inn, Stow-on-the-Wold, Cotswolds: hotel review

-I just like the Cotswolds as a good deal as the following cake-scoffing, tea-glugging tourist, but there may be something disconcerting about the way it all appears the same.
-The Lygon Arms in Broadway, say, looks scarily just like the Lygon palms in Chipping Campden.
-This homogeneity is a first-rate part of the location’s attraction – honey-colored stone, cutesy villages – but it may go away my longing for a piece of originality.
+I like the Cotswolds as a good deal as the following cake-scoffing, tea-glugging tourist, but there may be something disconcerting about the way it all appears the same.
+The Lygon Arms in Broadway looks scarily just like the Lygon Palms in Chipping Campden.
+This homogeneity is a first-rate part of the location attra “tion – honey-colored stone and cutesy villages –, but it may go away my longing for a piece of originality.

-From the out of doors, the antique stocks resort, which reopened remaining yr after a £2m refurbishment, certainly ticks all those conventional Cotswolds packing containers.
-It’s far a Grade II-indexed, seventeenth-century training lodge on the main rectangular in chocolate-container Stow-on-the-Wold.
-Step via the door, but the olde worlde vibe is shattered: this hotel is formidable, brilliant, and modern.
-At the back of the refit, Tekne, the employer also remodeled the incredible Northern hotel and the Chiltern Firehouse in London.
-Right here, it has unfolded the gap, letting in lots of herbal mild.
-The decor mixes neutrals with splashes of color, particularly teal, and there are playful gadgets on display, including porcelain rabbits and golden apples.
+From the out-of-doors, the antique stocks resort, which reopened the remaining year after a £2m refurbishment, certainly ticks all those conventional Cotswolds packing containers.
+It’sade IIt’sadeed, seventeenth-century training lodge on the main rectangular in chocolate-container Stow-on-the-Wold.
+Step through the door, but the world vibe is shattered: this hotel is formidable, brilliant, and modern.
+At the back of the refit, Tekne, the employer, also remodeled the incredible Northern Hotel and the Chiltern Firehouse in London.
+The gap has unfolded, letting in lots of herbal milds.
+The decor mixes neutrals with splashes of color, particularly teal, and playful gadgets are on display, including porcelain rabbits and golden apples.

-We are able to’t look ahead to the following night time’s dinner, and it’s miles similarly wonderful.
-My starter is a deconstructed caesar salad (£7) – an extraordinary case of improving on a classic, whilst my major is scrumptious rabbit: loin and leg ragout (£17).
+We can look “head t “the following night night’s and’ the” military ‘is similarly’ wonderful.
+My starter is a deconstructed Caesar salad (£7) –, an extraordinary case of improving on a classic, while my major is scrumptious rabbit: loin and leg ragout (£17).
 Recreation is a characteristic; we try the venison, too.
-We will’t face up to cheese before dessert – smoked whisky babas with blood-orange gel and vanilla cream (£6.50) – and coffee martinis (£eight) afterward.
+We will face “p to c “se before dessert –: smoked whisky babas with blood-orange gel and vanilla cream (£6.50) – and coffee martinis (eight) afterward.

 Share